 I wrote about how important LinkedIn is for graduate students, faculty, and researchers like you.
 And I gave you a bunch of tips for optimizing your LinkedIn profile for networking.

-Stories on LinkedIn are a new way to create content that helps you connect with people in your field.
-Stories can be viewed by your followers and connections on LinkedIn for 24-hours.
-LinkedIn stories are for
+Stories on LinkedIn were a way to create content that helps you connect with people in your field.
+Stories could be viewed by your followers and connections on LinkedIn for 24-hours.
+LinkedIn stories were for